 Think about when you first learned the topic or when you’ve helped someone else with the topic, and use that knowledge to anticipate what the attendees might find helpful.
 Knowing what questions might be asked helps you manage fears of the unknown.

-Make sure the data you’re going to use is set up with the right examples and scenarios.
+Make sure the data you’re going to use does not contain any personally identifiable information (PII), and is set up with the right examples and scenarios.

 Practice with someone who knows your topic.
 Practice with someone who doesn’t know your topic.
 Make adjustments based on feedback.

 Can you, and have you, made connections (if they exist) between each part of your presentation?

 How’s your timing – is the presentation too long, or too short?

 Become familiar with your physical and virtual presentation room before you record or present your session.
 Knowing the environment helps settle nerves.

 Verify that you have the necessary programs to conduct your session (such as Zoom, Word, Excel, PowerPoint, Internet Explorer, or an equivalent browser).